OsazeleMomoh/FUTURE_DS_02/README.md

 ## Task 2: Social Media Campaign Performance Tracker (Tableau)

 This repository will house my work for *Task 2* of my internship with Future Interns.
-This task entailed the analysis of social media ad campaign data for a fintech company to provide them with insights such as *top ads by engagement*, *click through rate (CTR)*, *conversion rate* and ultimately, *pointers for improvement* on their next ad campaign.
+This task entailed the analysis of social media ad campaign data for a fintech company to provide their marketing team with insights such as *top ads by engagement*, *click through rate (CTR)*, *conversion rate* and ultimately, *pointers for improvement* on their next ad campaign.
 I used *Tableau* for this task.
 I chose *Tableau* for this task as I'm a *MacOS* user but a similar dashboard can be achieved using *Power BI*.

 ## Dashboard Insights
 - Total Spent for campaign.